 - New and existing items

 |Category: Visual markings|

 - Do Not Forward for Outlook

-- User and group custom permissions for Word, Excel, PowerPoint
+- Users and groups, or organization-wide custom permissions for Word, Excel, PowerPoint

 |Co-authoring and AutoSave||